Calibration of Distributionally Robust Empirical Optimization Models: Statistics of robust solutions: Asymptotic normality

-The results in Section \ref{sec:REO} highlight the close relationship between robust optimization and controlling the spread of the reward distribution.
-We now study the statistical properties of the robust solution $(x_n(\delta),\,c_n(\delta))$, which will be used to study properties of the out-of-sample reward that form the basis of our calibration procedure.
+The results in Section \ref{sec:REO} show that robust optimization is a multi-objective problem that balances between maximizing the expected reward and minimizing its variance.
+In this section, we characterize the statistical properties of the robust solution $x_n(\delta)$.
+These results will be used in the following sections to study the out-of-sample mean and variance (sensitivity) of the reward.